ippontech/blog-usa/posts/using-streamlit-chatgpt-and-snowflake-to-easily-bring-insights-to-end-users.md

 df
 ```

 I have all of my connection parameters for Snowflake in the environment variables.
 You can then use the connection to create the cursor and use the cursor to execute a query.
-To start, I began just grabbing 10 rows from the CUSTOMER_LOYALTY table.
+To start, I began by grabbing 10 rows from the CUSTOMER_LOYALTY table.
 As you can see in my sample query, I provide the fully qualified path for the Snowflake table using the format [database].[schema].[table_name].

 At the end of this, when you refresh your application you should see the first 10 rows from the customer_loyalty table.

+> I would suggest enabling Streamlit's **Always Rerun** option, as it allows your application to refresh whenever you save it!

 ### Step Three: Sending User Input to ChatGPT
 As we saw in Step One, we can quite easily capture user input using Streamlit's built-in functions.
 But what if we want to submit our user input?
 We can do so using a form in streamlit.